andrewd-cg/demo-workshop/README.md

 ## Step 3: Convert to Chainguard Node image (multi-stage)

 Use a multi-stage build so `npm install` runs in a builder image, and only the production artifacts are copied into the minimal runtime image.
 No package manager, no shell, no additional dependencies that aren't required.
 Less attack surface and less patching ongoing.
+See [Dockerfile.chainguard-multistage](Dockerfile.chainguard-multistage).

 ```dockerfile
 # Build stage — includes npm